 - Control of line

-The linear displacement on an axis is called control of line.
+The linear displacement on an axis is called the control of a line.
 In simple operations, control of line is the simplest movement.

 - Control of point

-Movement between two axis points in a single plane (XY plane) is control of point.
-There is no need for a mutual communication among each drives of axes.
-Control of point is beneficiary in hole drilling operations in which numerical control systems are busy determining the position.
+Movement between two axis points in a single plane (XY plane) is the control of the point.
+There is no need for mutual communication among each drive of axes.
+Control of point is beneficial in hole drilling operations in which numerical control systems are busy determining the position.